-Baked Vegetarian Chile Rellenos – a healthier version of the traditional Mexican dish, these stuffed poblanos are baked and filled with veggies and cheese! (gluten free, low carb)
+Baked Chile Rellenos are a healthier version of the traditional Mexican dish.
+These stuffed poblanos are baked and filled with veggies and cheese! (vegetarian, gluten free, low carb)

 Baked poblano peppers stuffed with ooey gooey cheesy goodness.